e-clearing-net/OCHP/OCHP.md

 Available     | Reserved     | A new charging process can be started immediately but there is a reservation in the future.
 TTL is set to a date until when new charging processes may be started.
 Usually the status will change than to *Not Available--Reserved*.
 Not Available | Charging     | Charging process ongoing, charge point occupied.
 No new charging process can be started.
 TTL is set to the expected end of the charging process.
 For example 20 minutes ahead for quick charging.
 Not Available | Blocked      | Parking spot occupied w/o ongoing charging process.
 This may be caused by a parked car that is not ambiguous to charge.
 TTL is set to a date in the near future.
 Not Available | Reserved     | Reserved for now or the near future, no new charging process may be started.
 TTL is set to the date the reservation will expire.
-Usually the status will change than to either *Not Available--Charging} or to \emph{Available--Available* if the reservation was not used..
+Usually the status will change than to either *Not Available--Charging* or to *Available--Available* if the reservation was not used..
 Not Available | Out Of Order | Unplanned or planned failure of the charge point.
 TTL is set to the expected end of the failure if known.